 George Terrell has been a community organizer and social justice activist for 45 years.
 A lawyer by training, his current practice is limited to the pro bono representation of several non-profits.
 He is one of the founders of Caminos de Agua and has worked in Mexico since 2006, first with indigenous communities in Chiapas in capacity building programs teaching earthblock construction and later in Guanajuato with Caminos.
 Since the early 1980’s he has helped lead Project Neighbors (Neighbors Corp.) a grass roots community organization in Valparaiso, Indiana.
 Using local volunteers to help improve the lives of marginalized people, Project Neighbors has built a childcare center and a community center serving a diverse population, a health care center now serving the uninsured and under-insured in five counties, and has built over 70 homes and two women’s shelters and operates a community radio station - WVLP.
 George also serves on the Board of the Asset Based Community Development Institute.
 In his earlier years, he worked as a union organizer and in union democracy campaigns in the Steelworkers Union.

-Dixie Ashley, Fundraising Committee Member and Volunteer Coordinator
+Dixie Ashley, Volunteer Coordinator

 Nancy Grimwood, Water Testing Volunteer

 Fernanda Arce, Caminos de Agua Technical Fellow, BSc Civil Engineering, Instituto Tecnológico de Durango, Mexico